10 Strength Training Tips For Runners, By A Sports Therapist

 We provide a stimulus, and the body reacts and adapts.

-To continue seeing progress and building strength, it’s important to progressively overload your muscles by gradually increasing the weight and intensity of your workouts over time.
-This gradual increase places consistent and controlled stress on your muscles, which forces them to adapt and grow stronger.
+To continue progressing and building strength, it’s important to progressively overload your muscles by gradually increasing the weight and intensity of your workouts over time.
+This gradual increase places consistent and controlled stress on your muscles, forcing them to adapt and grow stronger.

 If you were to start with a heavy weight right away, your muscles would not have enough time to adapt and recover, which could lead to injury or burnout.
 Additionally, starting with too much weight can lead to poor form, which can also increase the risk of injury.

-By gradually increasing weight and intensity, you give your muscles time to adapt and recover while also improving your form and reducing the risk of injury.
-This allows you to make steady progress toward your strength training goals over time.
+Gradually increasing weight and intensity gives your muscles time to adapt and recover while improving your form and reducing the risk of injury.
+This allows you to progress steadily toward your strength training goals over time.

 It is a marathon, not a sprint.
 Trust the process, and keep turning up!